unboundsecurity/blockchain-crypto-mpc/bench/README_MPC_Crypto_Bench.md

 # MPC Crypto Bench

 **MPC Crypto Bench** is a utility that can be used to accurately measure the speed of the **blockchain-crypto-mpc** library.
 It runs **blockchain-crypto-mpc** with a specified algorithm for a number of iterations and then returns that average runtime.
+The utility strives to measure the raw speed of the **blockchain-crypto-mpc** library, without any delays due to networking.

 ## Build Instructions